harshnisar/ml-india/_posts/2016-11-13-ml-india-gurgaon-chapter-fourth-meetup.md

 ---
 <br>

-ML-India is pleased to inform that the fourth ML-India meetup in its Gurgaon chapter was held on 13th October 2016.
+ML-India is pleased to inform that the fourth ML-India meetup in its Gurgaon chapter was held on 13th November 2016.

 In this meetup, the members discussed about a kaggle knowledge dataset: [Titanic dataset](https://www.kaggle.com/c/titanic){:target="_blank"} and the basic implementation and the whole workflow to build predictive models.
 There were ~20 members in this meetup.